-There are times when professional help is required and below are some of the contact numbers and website to help and support you.
+There are times when professional help is required.
+Please see below a selection of contact numbers and websites that you can turn to for support.

-If you are concerned about your own, or someone else’s mental health, there are steps you can take to help.
-Talking about issues that are affecting your mental health can really make a difference and make you feel better.
-For more information about mental health and to find support services near you, please visitwww.mindingyourhead.info
+If you are concerned about your own mental health – or that of someone else – there are steps you can take to help.
+Talking about issues that are affecting your mental health can really make a difference and help you feel better.
+For more information about mental health, and to find support services near you, please visit www.mindingyourhead.info

-If you are concerned about someone else’s mental health you should suggest that the person makes an appointment to see their GP.
-It may help to get the number for them or suggest you will accompany them to their appointment.
-If someone is in distress you can call Lifeline on 0808 808 8000.
+If you are concerned about someone else’s mental health, you should suggest an appointment with a GP.
+It may help to get the number for the doctor and accompany the person in question to the appointment.
+If someone is in distress, you can call Lifeline on 0808 808 8000.
 If someone is in crisis, dial 999.

 Lifeline is the Northern Ireland crisis response helpline service for people who are experiencing distress or despair.
-No matter what your age or where you live in Northern Ireland, if you are or someone you know is in distress or despair, Lifeline is here to help.
-Lifeline counsellors are available 24 hours a day.
-Calls to Lifeline are free to people living in Northern Ireland who are calling from UK landlines and phones.
+Regardless of age or location, everyone in Northern Ireland can contact Lifeline.
+Counsellors are available 24 hours a day and calls are free for people living in Northern Ireland if they call from UK landlines or mobiles.

 Look after yourself

 Witnessing someone you care about in a distressed state and/or providing support can also take its toll on you.
 It is important that you also look after your own mental health and do not take on more than that with which you are comfortable.
 Make sure you put support measures in place for yourself and also seek help if necessary.